xillwillx/BsidesCT_Badge/README.md

 The hardware is borrowed from [μDuck](https://github.com/insecurityofthings/uDuck) & [this blog](http://www.morethantechnical.com/2015/08/03/smallest-attiny45-usb/).

-The software is a modified version of[CapsLocker](http://macetech.com/blog/?q=node/46).
+The software is a modified version of [CapsLocker](http://macetech.com/blog/?q=node/46).

 The Python code and hardware designs MIT licensed.
 The USB firmware is licensed [according to the terms](https://www.obdev.at/products/vusb/license.html) of Objective Development's vUSB and GPLv2.